esmero/archipelago-documentation/docs/ami_update.md

 ### 2. Replace Update Operation

 The **Replace** Update Operation Replace 'will replace JSON keys found in an ADO's configured target field with new JSON content.
 Not provided ones (fields/JSON keys) will be kept.'
-If the processed data contains a JSON key that is already in the ADO’s metadata to be updated, the values in the AMI Update Set CSV will be used, replacing completely the values found in that key in the existing ADO.
+If the processed data contains a JSON key that is already in the ADO's metadata to be updated, the values in the AMI Update Set CSV will be used, replacing completely the values found in that key in the existing ADO.

-The Replace update operation paried with the 'Direct' data transformation is likely the update operation you will use.
+The Replace update operation paired with the 'Direct' data transformation is likely the update operation you will use.

 The following scenario describes a common use case for Replace updates:
 - You notice a missing or incorrectly processed field in your original AMI Set/ADOs.